khoih-prog/Blynk_WM/README.md

 This is a Blynk and WiFiManager Library for configuring/auto(re)connecting ESP8266/ESP32 modules to the best or available MultiWiFi APs and MultiBlynk servers at runtime.
 Connection is with or without SSL.
 Configuration data to be saved in either SPIFFS or EEPROM.
 Default Credentials as well as Dynamic custom parameters can be added and modified easily without coding knowledge.
 DoubleDetectDetector is used to force Config Porta opening even if the Credentials are still valid.

-This library is desogned to help you to eliminate `hardcoding` your Wifi and Blynk credentials for ESP8266 and ESP32 (with / wwithout SSL), and updating/reflashing every time when you need to change them.
+This library is designed to help you to eliminate `hardcoding` your Wifi and Blynk credentials for ESP8266 and ESP32 (with / wwithout SSL), and updating/reflashing every time when you need to change them.

 ### Releases v1.0.13